elephantscale/spring-cloud-labs/03-set-up-service-discovery-using-eureka-and-register-services/03-lab.md

        - Spring Web
        - Spring Cloud Eureka Server
    - Click **Generate** to download the project zip file.
-   - Extract the downloaded zip file into a folder named `EurekaServer`.
+   - Extract it into a folder named `EurekaServer`.

 2. **Import the project into your IDE.**
-   - Open your IDE (e.g., IntelliJ, Eclipse, or VS Code).
-   - Import the `EurekaServer` project as a Maven project.
+   - Open your IDE (e.g., IntelliJ, Eclipse, VS Code) and import `EurekaServer` as a Maven project.

 3. **Enable the Eureka Server.**
-   - Open the `EurekaServerApplication.java` file in the `src/main/java/com/microservices/eurekaserver` folder.
-   - Add the `@EnableEurekaServer` annotation:
+   - In `EurekaServerApplication.java` (inside `src/main/java/com/microservices/eurekaserver`):
      ```java
      package com.microservices.eurekaserver;